-At present, three countries (Somalia, Sudan, and Zimbabwe) have protracted arrears with the IMF.
+At present, two countries (Somalia and Sudan) have protracted arrears with the IMF.
 Since 1975, there has been an average of five of the 71 countries in the IFFIm reference portfolio with protracted arrears at any one time, of which only one (Vietnam in the 1980s and through 1993) would trigger a reduction in payments of more than 1% per country.
 The highest number of countries in arrears in any single year was 11, in both 1988 and 1989, when Vietnam was one of those countries.
 Therefore, in those two years, the reduction in donor payments would have been 13% from the committed amounts, had IFFIm existed.

 It is notable that the number of countries in arrears dropped considerably from 10 in the 11-year period through 1994, to three from 1994 onwards.
-Also, none of the countries that would trigger a 5% reduction in payments has ever been in protracted arrears, while the IMF no longer has exposure to Vietnam (3%-reduction) and Laos (1%-reduction), as of 2012 and 2013, respectively.
+Also, none of the countries that would trigger a 5% reduction in payments has ever been in protracted arrears, while the IMF no longer has exposure to Vietnam (3% reduction) and Laos (1% reduction), as of 2012 and 2013, respectively.
 Going forward, it seems likely that the number of countries going into arrears will remain low, in part because of the debt relief granted in 2005 to more than 30 of the most heavily indebted countries.
-The global financial crisis of 2008-09 was largely an advanced industrial crisis and, while there was an eventual spill over to the global macroeconomy, the 71 countries in consideration here were relatively financially insulated.
+The global financial crisis of 2008-9 was largely an advanced industrial crisis and, while there was an eventual spillover to the global macroeconomy, the 71 countries in consideration here were relatively financially insulated.

 We deem it unlikely that reductions in donors' scheduled payments would occur to the extent that IFFIm's ability to service debt would be jeopardized.
-Supporting this view is the fact that the Treasury Manager oversees this risk by monitoring and setting a limit on IFFIm's gearing ratio.
+Supporting this view is the fact that the treasury manager oversees this risk by monitoring and setting a limit on IFFIm's gearing ratio.

 The gearing ratio is defined as total debt net of cash holdings (net debt) over the present value of donor pledges.
-At end-2015, this ratio was 33.5% and has decreased to 28.3% by June 2016.
-The ratio has increased from 20.0% at end-2006, averaging 41.1% over the last five years.
-We expect that over time the ratio will increase closer to the guiding Gearing Ratio Limit (GRL) of around 70% (or slightly more than 58% including the 12% assigned as a Risk Management Buffer), as set by the trustees on the advice of the Treasury Manager.
+At end-2016, this ratio was 29.7%, down from 33.5% in 2015.
+However, the ratio has increased from 20.0% at end-2006, and we expect it to increase over time to closer to the guiding gearing ratio limit (GRL) of around 70% (or slightly more than 58% including the 12% assigned as a risk management buffer), as set by the trustees on the advice of the treasury manager.
 This is a natural evolution of the ratio as intended by IFFIm's structure, which front-loads bond issuance for immediate immunization impact while the sovereign pledges are paid-in gradually over IFFIm's life.
-It is important to note that despite the existence of a maximum level, the Treasury Manager is under no obligation to reach that level.
+It is important to note that despite the existence of a maximum level, the treasury manager is under no obligation to reach that level.

-The IBRD models the risks associated with reductions in donors' scheduled payments, either stemming from recipient countries going into arrears with the IMF or due to donor default on the pledge contract with IFFIm.
+The IBRD models the risks associated with reductions in donors' scheduled payments, either stemming from recipient countries going into arrears with the IMF or due to delays in disbursement on the pledge contract with IFFIm.
 The model builds in the risk of either of these reductions and can be adjusted as risks increase, with the ultimate goal of minimizing the potential that a shortfall in cash inflows would prevent the timely payment of debt obligations.
 It is a solvency model over the remaining life of IFFIm.
-The Treasury Manager calibrates the gearing limit model to maintain an Aaa expected loss on IFFIm's bonds.
+The treasury manager calibrates the gearing limit model to maintain a Aaa expected loss on IFFIm's bonds.